 I was a shy kid.
 I daydreamed compulsively.
 I loved to explore the world inside my head, and I was irritated whenever anyone tried to pull me out of my total imaginal absorption.
-I wanted to be left alone, to go deep, get lost, and find treasure in a place where the limitations of this world did not exist.
+I wanted to be left alone, to go deep, get lost, and find treasures in a place where the limitations of this world did not exist.

 But we are beings in and of the world.
-Without others, we are on some level just goo in meat bodies.
+Without others, we are, on some level, just goo in meat bodies.
 Part of me recognized that inhabiting this internal space exclusively would never allow me to achieve full personhood.
 So I made a choice: I would become a social animal.

 An article in one of the teen magazines of the day said you should always look people in the eyes.